eshabhatti/Weave-/BUGLIST.md

 * There needs to be navigation to the user's profile page somewhere on the website.
 The Weave icon in the navigation bar could be used for this.
 * After successful post creation, the form should refresh to prevent spam and to show successful post creation.
 * After successful comment creation, the post page should refresh to prevent spam and to show successful comment creation.
-* The user's name on their profile should not say "NULL NULL" before a name is added to the account.
 * There are a lot of warnings in the NPM compile output.
 May want to look into some of these.
 * Sidebar doesn't stretch all the way down on the topic or the post page.
 (It is especially noticeable on the latter.
 It probably has to do with flexboxes in CSS.)
 * The settings page needs some CSS as well.